Yuanyuan-Yuan/Manifold-SCA/README.md

 python output_blind.py --dataset="ChestX-ray"
 ```

-to see reconstructed media data from side channels correspond to blinded data.
+to see reconstructed media data from side channels corresponding to blinded data.

 ## 6. Attack with Prime+Probe

 We use [Mastik](https://cs.adelaide.edu.au/~yval/Mastik/) (Ver.
 0.02) to launch Prime+Probe on L1 cache of Intel Xeon CPU and AMD Ryzen CPU.
 We provide our scripts in `prime_probe/Mastik`.
 After downloading Mastik, you can put our scripts in the `demo` folder and run `make` in the root folder to compile our scripts.
-We highly recommend you to set the cache miss threshold in these scripts according to your machines.
+We highly recommend you to *set the cache miss threshold* in these scripts according to your machines.

 The *Prime+Probe* is launched in Linux OS.
 You need first to install **taskset** and **cpuset**.